 Shared database of terminated merchant accounts that lists every merchant account terminated for violating card brand rules.
 This was previously known as the "TMF" (Terminated Merchant File) list and is routinely checked before issuing a merchant account.
 Appearing on this list will make it very difficult, if not impossible, to qualify for a direct merchant account.

+Mail Order/Telephone Order.
 Credit card transactions initiated via mail, email or telephone.
 Sometimes ecommerce transactions are referred to as MOTO instead of ecommerce.

 Bankcard sales transactions that do not meet set Mastercard & Visa criteria for that particular merchant and are processed at a higher interchange rate.

-Numeric code embossed on the front and encoded on the magnetic stripe of credit cards that identifies the issuer and cardholder's account number, and also includes a validation code.
+Numeric code embossed on the front and encoded on the magnetic stripe of credit cards that identifies the issuer and cardholder's account number, and also includes a validation code

 Merchant services provider that maintain a "master account" and operate a platform for businesses that don't have their own merchant account and are enrolled as "sub-merchants".
 The PayFac assumes all responsibility with the acquirer for any chargebacks or losses incurred by their sub-merchants.